No results found. Please adjust your search and try again.

 - Individuals who test positive will need to isolate for at least 5 days from their test date and follow isolation guidance outlined here.

-- When an individual tests positive from a U-M testing source (UHS, OHS or CSTP), or reports a positive test result from an off-campus testing source to the university, they will be sent guidance which includes the direction to notify all individuals who they may have been in close contact with during their infectious period of their positive result.
+- When an individual tests positive from a U-M testing source or reports a positive test result from an off-campus testing source to the university, they will be sent guidance which includes the direction to notify all individuals who they may have been in close contact with during their infectious period of their positive result.

 - Note: The individual may not have been infectious while around others.